 Purina Omolene 400 Complete Advantage Horse Feed

-It took over 100 years of industry-leading research and innovation to build today’s Purina Omolene horse feed lineup.
-We started with naturally nutritious high-quality whole grains packed with antioxidants, phytonutrients and prebiotic fibers.
-From there, countless nutrition studies and feeding trials at the Purina Animal Nutrition Center led to scientific breakthroughs that keep our formulas on the cutting-edge of equine nutrition and performance.
+Today’s Purina Omolene horse feed lineup took over 100 years of industry-leading research and innovation to build.
+Made with naturally nutritious high-quality whole grains packed with antioxidants, phytonutrients, and prebiotic fibers.
+Using formulas on the cutting-edge of equine nutrition and performance.
+Most importantly, based on research studies and feeding trials at the Purina Animal Nutrition Center.

-Because only innovations proven to have the highest level of performance and safety earn their place in Purina Omolene horse feeds, you can feed with full confidence.
-Whether you need to fuel intense competitive performance, support your horse’s gastric health or nourish the growth of the next generation of equine athletes, Omolene feeds are built to help solve your toughest nutritional challenges.
+Feed your horses knowing that only proven innovations with the highest level of performance and safety earn a place in Purina Omolene horse feeds.
+A horse feed line to fuel intense competitive performance, support your horse’s gastric health or nourish the growth of the next generation of equine athletes.
+In other words, Omolene feeds are built to help solve your toughest nutritional challenges.

-Have questions about our equine feed and supplement products?
+Have questions about Purina Omolene 400 Complete Advantage Horse Feed?
 The friendly staff at D&D Feed & Supply is here to help you find the right products.
 Contact us or visit our local store in Tomball, Texas.

 Crude Protein (min) 12.00%